mrityunjayapv/CTF-Writeups/overthewire/bandit/bandit26.md

 ## Solution Walkthrough

-Connect cannot connect the server using the `ssh` command as below as there is not proper shell for us to connect to terminal. we can only do it use the `bandit25` solution.
+We cannot connect the server using the `ssh` command as below as there is not proper shell for us to connect to terminal. we can only do it use the `bandit25` solution.
 We will have access to the terminal after following the last part of the walkthrough in `bandit25`.
 Now that we have a shell.
 Lets explore the server and find the flag.

 ```bash
 ssh bandit26@bandit.labs.overthewire.org -p 2220 -t sh